Understanding evaluation scoring

 TOTAL

-=(0.6*0.5+0.7*0.1) / (0.5+0.1) = 61.7%
+=(0.6*0.5+0.7*0.2) / (0.5+0.2) = 61.7%

 For User 1, they responded with all N/A responses in Criteria 3.
 Criteria 3 is therefore Unscored and does not penalise nor reward the vendor.
-The evaluation score is rebalanced across the scored criteria.
+The evaluation score is re-balanced across the scored criteria.

 User 2